ebanx/woocommerce-gateway-ebanx/CONTRIBUTING.md

 	4. Delete that file since we don't need it anymore: `rm latest.tar.gz`
 	5. Create the Database and a User
 	6. Access `http://localhost/wordpress`(it might be different depending on the folder you've downloaded WordPress) and follow its steps.
-2. Install WooCommerce.
+2. Install [WooCommerce](https://docs.woocommerce.com/document/installing-uninstalling-woocommerce/).
 If you've configured FTP you can access WordPress Admin Dashboard and install it automatically.
-Else, you can follow these steps:
+Otherwise, you can follow these steps:
 	1. Go to the plugins folder on your WordPress: `cd /var/www/html/wp-content/plugins`
 	2. Download the lastest WooCommerce build: `git clone https://github.com/woocommerce/woocommerce.git`
 	3. Configure it on WordPress Admin Dashboard